msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ## Assignment

-1. [10 points] Implement MPLS forwarding such that only links incident on hosts carry `NetworkPackets` and links between routers only carry `MPLSFrames'.
+1. [10 points] Implement MPLS forwarding such that only links incident on hosts carry `NetworkPackets` and links between routers only carry `MPLSFrames`.

 	a.
 [4 points] Implement the `MPLSFrame` class to encapsulate `NetworkPackets` as MPLS frames.
 	In the lectures slides we presented the MPLS frame structure and position with respect to link (Ethernet) and network (IP) layer packets as: